• Voor 17 uur besteld, dezelfde dag verzonden!

 • Hiding places: multiple houses/dens so that each animal has somewhere to hide.

-• Tunnels & pipes: safe material (ceramic, wood, sturdy plastic/PVC) and always stably installed.
+• Tunnels & tubes: safe material (ceramic, wood, sturdy plastic) and always stably positioned.

 • Foraging: scatter food (partly), use foraging toys and hide spots in the sand.